jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/parameters-in-text-code/parameter-order-in-text-code.md

 `[ Deprecated documentation ]`

 The article *Parameter Order* introduced the concept of an ordered list of parameters.
 In text code, you can just list them out in that order then.
-Textual display is totally preliminary, because text code of the new computer language is totally not worked out yet.
+Textual display is totally preliminary, because text code of Encircle is totally not worked out yet.

 It is not clear yet, how it will be displayed in a command definition, that the parameters are not only named, but also ordered.